sandeep06011991/OCC-GNN/README.md

 8. Combine everything into training iteration.
 9. Add the concept of a sample.
 10. Create a sampled gcn (TOO COARSE)
+11. Compare with dgl with neighbourhood sampling.

 ## Credits:

+## Important Datastructures and and design philosphy

+1. Tensor:
+    Located in either cpu or one of the gpus as a continuos array.
+    Can be initialized from another tensor or cpu_array.
+    Tensor creates its own pointers and frees them itself.
+    It does not hold any external pointers.
+    Can be instantiated as a blank or with values from another tensor.

+2. Distributed Tensor
+    A Global tensor which is split across multiple gpus.

 Parts of the code have been inspired/copied from the following repos.
 1. https://github.com/pwlnk/cuda-neural-network/